Stachu1/Quick_Encrypter/README.md

 <br>
 <br>
 **NOTE:** Not Secure, I don't recommend using it with important files.
 It was made just for fun and educational purposes.
+**NOTE_2:** Although it's kinda fast, it works by reading the whole file as one big chunk.
+If there is not enough RAM, it starts creating swaps, and the speed goes down.
 <br>
 <br>